elfmaster/shiva_blogposts/shiva_introduction.md

 In short, ELF microprograms give developers a clean, well-defined place to run arbitrary initialization code for instrumentation or transformation logic at exactly the right moment — whether you need to manipulate the dynamic linker itself or simply set up instrumentation once the full process image is ready, microprograms give a diverse and rich playground for rapidly developing debugging engines, security mitigations, fuzzing harnesses and more.

-At the end of the blog-post I will demonstrate a recent Shiva module I designed that implements **gASLR** (granular address space layout randomization).
+At the end of the blog-post I will demonstrate a recent [Shiva module that implements **gASLR** — granular address space layout randomization](#linux-gaslr-implemented-with-an-elf-microprogram)

 <a id="getting-started-building-shiva-x86_64"></a>
 ## Getting started.
 Building Shiva x86_64